Jcgo3003/Corne-Enhaced/Readme.md

 KC_NUBS = `
 KC_GRV  = §

+## Requirements

+* Corne Keyboard.
+* All or some of the electronic components on the list.
+* At least Qmk firmware version 1.1.2.

 ## Usage

 To compile and flash from the `qmk setup` folder, copy the 'Code' folder to your